Vitor0534/MangaSticker/Manga_Sticker_V1_1/README.txt

 This is a project created as a final course work, in the computer engineering course by PUC-GO

-MangaSticker is a tool for creating interactive manga by integrating circuit sticker with manga.
+MangaSticker is a tool for building interactive manga by integrating circuit sticker with manga.
 The purpose of the tool is to provide a modeling environment where you can view the manga and the circuit sticker concomitantly.
 Artifacts can be designed using the editing area and tools.
 The tool has the option to print interactive mangas on two A4 sheets, one for the manga side and the other